devdinu/mirror/Readme.md

 `-port - port to run application`
 `-methods GET,PUT,DELETE,POST`  customize what methods to log, will be adding filter based on url, body, headers.

+This is similar to hookbin, https://hookb.in/b9ONNWPLMoFNeLz1NoLL where we can inspect the requests. like https://devdinu.free.beeceptor.com where we can proxy with rules.
+We can't use the above in prod systems as we've privacy concern.
+This lets us do it locally.

 This lib is still in development.

 ## Running